SamAdamDay/win-to-app/README.markdown

 Exceptions
 ----------

-Raises `XServerError` if there's a problem with the X Server (the original exception will be [chained](http://legacy.python.org/dev/peps/pep-3134/) on).
+A `BadWindowIdError` gets raised if a supplied window ID doesn't work.
+Also a `XServerError` gets raised if there's a problem with the X Server (the original exception will be [chained](http://legacy.python.org/dev/peps/pep-3134/) on).

 Notes